FuzzingLabs/sol-azy/docs/src/architecture/app_state.md

 # `AppState` Architecture

-The `AppState` struct acts as the central orchestrator for Sol-azy’s CLI runtime.
+The `AppState` struct acts as the central orchestrator for sol-azy’s CLI runtime.
 It coordinates the execution of commands like `build`, `sast` and `reverse`, and stores the resulting internal states across executions.

 ---